 XERO ==> Train at Home With No Equipment

-- It is important to strengthen your abs and scapulae as well as improve your deadlift.
+- Pull ups are important to your workout routine because they strengthen your abs and scapulae as well as improve your deadlift.

 - Lose excess bodyfat to make pullups easier.